-Dreamfort is a fully functional, self-sustaining fortress with defenses, farming, a complete set of workshops, self-managing quantum stockpiles, a grand dining hall, hospital, jail, fresh water well system, guildhalls, noble suites, and bedrooms for hundreds of dwarves.
+Dreamfort is a fully functional, self-sustaining fortress with defenses, farming, a complete set of workshops, self-managing quantum stockpiles, a grand dining hall, hospital (werecreature-ready), library, temple, jail, fresh water well system, guildhalls, noble suites, and bedrooms for hundreds of dwarves.
 It also comes with manager work orders to automate basic fort needs, such as food, booze, and item production.
 It can function by itself or as the core of a larger, more ambitious fortress.
-Read the high-level walkthrough by running quickfort run library/dreamfort.csv and list the walkthroughs for the individual levels by running quickfort list dreamfort notes or gui/quickfort dreamfort notes.
+Read the walkthrough by running gui/quickfort, searching for dreamfort help, and selecting the blueprints.